josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

   | start_date | <start_date>|
   | end_date   | <end_date>  |

 With `<start_date>` and `<end_date>` being the start and end of the time period that you want to recalibrate your model with.
 We recommend recalibrating this model with the lastest 3 months of data.
+You can find out the latest date by checking the latest date in the **Model Evaluation** tab

-For example, if the latest date in the simulated production environment, which you can find out by checking the latest date in the **Model Evaluation** tab, is 2020-10-01.
+For example, if the latest date in the simulated production environment is 2020-10-01.
 You should enter:

   | Key        | Value       |
   | -----------|-------------|
   | start_date | 2020-07-01  |